-- (a)(i) Amounts due from related companies represent balances with companies owned by the immediate holding company and companies in which one of the Directors has non-controlling beneficial interests.
-The amounts are unsecured, non-interest bearing and repayable on demand. - (a)(ii) Amounts due to related companies represent balances with companies in which one of the Directors of the Company has jointly controlling beneficial interests amounting to HK\$2.9 million (2021: nil), company jointly-owned by Shareholders amounting to HK\$9.2 million (2021: 17.9 million) and the ultimate holding company of the Company amounting to HK\$10.4 million (2021: HK\$0.4 million).
+(a)(i) Amounts due from related companies represent balances with companies owned by the ultimate holding company and companies in which one of the Directors has non-controlling beneficial interests.
 The amounts are unsecured, non-interest bearing and repayable on demand.

+Aging of amounts due from related companies in respect of trade balance based upon invoice date is within 30 days as at December 31, 2023 (December 31, 2022: 30 days).

+(a)(ii) As at December 31, 2023, the amounts due to related companies includes:

+2023 2022 HK\$'000 HK\$'000 Companies in which one of the Directors of the Company has non-controlling beneficial interests 4,308 Company jointly-owned by Shareholders 47,745 9,168 Ultimate holding company of the Company 31,084 10,374 Companies in which one of the Directors of the Company has jointly controlling beneficial interests 2,932 83,137 22,474

+The amounts are unsecured, non-interest bearing and repayable on demand, except for an amount of HK\$29.9 million recorded as non-current liability.

+(a)(ii) (Continued)